by Donna Militar

 Anthropocene has achieved to use the visual power of cinematography to bring awareness and inform the audience that Earth is drastically changing by displaying the hidden realities of today’s world through a captivating narrative.
 Throughout the documentary, the directors have managed to carry out an intriguing perspective through the use of various camera works and postproduction elements.
-Such as creating repeated symbolism within the colouring and lighting, utilizing framing, angles and precise editing to create a dramatic emphasis of the setting, and the use of diegetic sounds all to enhance caution and bring attention of the issues occurring on a daily basis.
-In addition, the directors have used a precise form of narrative to convey a clear point of view, however they have finished the documentary with an open ending that has ultimately left the viewers both in shock and in distress.
-Overall, Anthropocene has achieved an outstanding jobtoo familiar at capturing the beauty that the earth has to offer while also bringing to light distraught that humans has caused, thus generating a conversation among society that earth is ill and it must be healed or else no one is safe.
+Such as creating repeated symbolism within the colouring and lighting, utilizing framing, angles, and precise editing to create a dramatic emphasis of the setting, and the use of diegetic sounds all to enhance caution and bring attention to the issues occurring on a daily basis.
+In addition, the directors have used a precise form of narrative to convey a clear point of view, however, they have finished the documentary with an open ending that has ultimately left the viewers both in shock and in distress.
+Overall, Anthropocene has captured the beauty that the earth has to offer while also bringing to light distraught that humans has caused, thus generating a conversation among society that earth is ill and it must be healed or else no one is safe.

 5. Works Cited